tedneward/Research/content/platforms/ios/ui.md

 * XIB file holds no scenes.
 Top-level interface object is usually a view.
 (A Nib can contain a view controller, but it usually doesn't.)
 The document outline for a Nib contains three top-level objects: the File's Owner, the First Responder, and a nib object (view).

+To manually instantiate a view controller from a nib/storyboard, take a UIStoryboard instance and call `instantiateInitialViewController` (to instantiate the one marked as the initial view controller) or `instantiateViewController(withIdentifier:)` (to instantiate one by ID)

-## Nib files
+### Nib files
 Resource-based widget construction.
 "Nib" comes from extension `.nib`: Nextstep Interface Builder.
 Also applies to `.xib` (XML-based Nib) and `.storyboard` files.

-### Loading a Nib
 A nib containing a view controller will almost certainly come from a storyboard.

-To manually instantiate a view controller from a nib/storyboard, take a UIStoryboard instance and call `instantiateInitialViewController` (to instantiate the one marked as the initial view controller) or `instantiateViewController(withIdentifier:)` (to instantiate one by ID)

 When a view controller has a main view, but instantiates it lazily/on-demand.
 The view conroller can obtain it through one of several ways, including from a nib.
 If the view controller is instantiated in code, use the `init(nibName:bundle:)` to designate the .xib file to use to instantiate the view.
 (Or override it and provide it to the base class?)

 `Bundle::loadNibNamed(_:owner:options)` or `UINib::instantiate(withOwner:options:)` (after instantiating a new UINib object).
 This returns an array of object instances created from the nib's top-level objects.
+(The owner will be the object to use for the destination of connections.)

 To create a raw nib (.xib file): File | New | File -> iOS -> User Interface -> View.

+## Connections

+Directional linking in the nib editor from one object (source) to another (destination).
+Two kinds:
+* Outlet connections.
+Has a name, which is matched against the destination's instance property of the same name.
+"In code, there must be an instance property in the class whose instance will act as owner when the nib loads; it must be marked as `@IBOutlet`.
+In the nib editor, the class of the nib owner object must be set to the class whose instance will act as owner when the nib loads.
+We must then create the outlet, with the same name as the property, from the nib owner to some nib object."
+* Action connections.
+A message-sending reference.
+An action is a message emitted by a Cocoa UIControl object to another object (the destination); aka an event.
+Control object must know three things: control event, action (what message to send), target (destination).

 ## Misc